Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: State diagram

-The state diagram of discrete-time simulations of multifarious self-assembly\cite{Murugan2015PNAS, Sartori2020PNAS} is shown in Figs.~\ref{fig:phase_dig_gillespie_vs_mc}(a)-(c).
-In continuous-time simulations, shown in Figs.~\ref{fig:phase_dig_gillespie_vs_mc}(d)-(f), we find the same states as in discrete-time simulations, namely \begin{itemize} \item chimera: high error, high density, low energy, \item homogeneous nucleation: high error, high density, very low energy, \item multifarious-self assembly: low error, medium density, low energ, \item liquid: high error, high density, high energy, \item dispersion: high error, low density, high energy. \end{itemize} Snapshots of these different states are shown in Figs.~\ref{fig:phase_dig_gillespie_vs_mc}(g)-(k).
+Snapshots of these different states are shown in Figs.~\ref{fig:phase_dig_gillespie_vs_mc}(g)-(k).
 State diagrams with snapshots are shown in Fig.~\ref{fig:phase_dig_snapshots}.
-The homogeneous nucleation state is a form of chimera found near the assembly-chimera boundary, characterized by a lower energy than other chimeras due to the large domain size.
+The chimera state is divided into two sub-states.
+Homogeneous chimeras are characterized by very low energies, corresponding to large domain sizes.
+Heterogeneous chimeras have smaller domain sizes and slightly higher energies, and occur when $\varepsilon$ is large.
 As shown in Fig.~\ref{fig:phase_dig_gillespie_vs_mc}(d)-(f), the topology of the state diagram is the same in continuous-time as in discrete-time simulations.
 We have the following boundaries: liquid-dispersion, dispersion-assembly, chimera-assembly and chimera-liquid.
-Although we find the same topology, we observe in Fig.~\ref{fig:phase_dig_gillespie_vs_mc} that the region corresponding to stable multifarious self-assembly is relatively smaller when using continuous-time simulations.
+Although we find the same topology, we observe in Fig.~\ref{fig:phase_dig_gillespie_vs_mc} that the region corresponding to stable multifarious self-assembly is smaller when using continuous-time Gillespie simulations.
 In particular, the assembly-chimera boundary shifts downwards.
 We can rationalize this using the framework outlined in Section \ref{sec:g-tile_strip}, which is done in the following subsection.
 We also provide calculations of the other three boundaries in the following subsections.
 Only the assembly-chimera boundary is changed when using continuous-time instead of discrete-time simulations.
 The other three boundaries (dispersion-assembly, liquid-dispersion and chimera-liquid) remain consistent between the two simulation methods.
+For the dispersion-assembly and assembly-chimera boundaries, we focus on deriving the scalings of the boundaries.
+We use the $\sim$ and $\gtrsim$ symbols to indicate that constant offset terms can also be present \cite{Sartori2020PNAS}.